 Gentle walking is also what I try to do as much as possible, but it’s okay to say ‘no’ if you really can’t do it.
 Swimming and walking are my two exercises, but everyone is different, and you find out which ones are the best for you.
 I also keep up with my physiotherapy exercises, to strengthen my muscles.

 I stick to my treatments, because I know I feel worse if I don’t.
 I do also try to get some early nights, particularly if I am busy the day after.
 I recently invested in a new mattress, which has helped me to feel more comfortable in the night.
 I also have other items that make things easier for me, such as an ergonomic desk chair, electric toothbrush and insoles – you are important!
+One of my friends first told me about electric toothbrushes, she said that purchasing one of the top electric toothbrush models might be a good idea because they can make the process of brushing your teeth much easier, especially if you have limited mobility.

 Do you have any advice for someone who is newly diagnosed?